AviationEdgeAPI/Aviation-Edge-Complete-API/README.md

 # aviation-edge-api

 ## API Response:
-Aviation edge data refers to any data that, by nature, is not frequently changing.
-However, due to the size of our database, there are constantly updates happening, making this a valuable API when you have to maintain a big database yourself, make sure to check for updates frequently using your API key.
+Aviation Edge has different types of data.
+We maintain Dynamic and Static data.
+The static data refers to any data that is not frequently changing.
+Because of the massive amount of data out there though, even the data which is more static, has updates.
+That is what makes this a valuable API when you have to maintain a big database yourself, check for updates frequently using your API key.
 The moment a change is detected we will pursue and update our database :+1:.

 ## Airlines